-For this project, RWB sought out system cost and efficiency data for multiple MEP design in different school districts.
-Three system designs were put under closer consideration: rooftop units (RTUs); four-pipe chilled and hot water systems; and a geothermal system.
-Ultimately, the team narrowed down the options to the 4-pipe system and the geothermal system.
+RWB sought out system cost and efficiency data MEP designs in other school districts.
+We gave consideration to three system designs: Rooftop units (RTUs); four-pipe chilled and hot water systems; and a geothermal system.
+The design team narrowed down the options to two systems; 4-pipe and geothermal.

-The two design approaches were compared on system efficiency, installation cost, and maintenance cost.
+We compared the two design approaches on three items.
+1) system efficiency, 2) installation cost, and 3) maintenance cost.
 This detailed analysis included items that are commonly overlooked.
-Some examples include: an annual maintenance contract, water usage, and chemical usage costs.
-These costs vary depending on the system type so it is important to include them in an analysis.
+Some examples include an annual maintenance contract, water usage, and chemical usage costs.
+These costs vary depending on the system type so it is important to include them in analysis.

-The findings that RWB compiled were presented to the design team, including the architect, facilities team, and school board.
+RWB compiled and presented the findings to the design team.
+The full design team included the architect, facilities team, and school board.
 In the end, the team decided on a geothermal system.